Mission & Vision

 The mission of the East Longmeadow Fire Department is to protect lives, environment, and property by providing a fire safe community through preparedness, a coordinated public education program, inspection services, extensive firefighter training, and suppression and rescue services.

 Our vision is to enhance and broaden the customer service and increase the quality of life of our residents by providing professional fire and rescue services, by meeting the needs of the community through responsive, innovative leadership.

-- Burning period is from January 15 to May 1 from 10 a.m. to 4 p.m.
+- Burning is only permitted from January 15 to May 1 from 10 a.m. to 4 p.m.
 The fire must be completely out by 4 p.m.

 - Burning must be at least 75 feet from a dwelling and must take place on the land closest to the source of the material to be burned.

-- The person authorized to conduct open burning under this permit shall be the landowner or the owner’s authorized agent and shall remain present to control the fire until it is completely extinguished.
+- The landowner or the owner’s authorized agent shall remain present to control the fire until it is completely extinguished.

 - In case of heavy winds or otherwise dangerous conditions, this permit is invalid, as provided by law.